Bribery and bureaucracy seen as winners if WTO deal dies

-GENEVA Barring a last-minute deal by ministers next week, the latest round of world trade talks look set to fail, but unlike past liberalization battles, few people are cheering.
+GENEVA, Nov 27 Barring a last-minute deal by ministers next week, the latest round of world trade talks look set to fail, but unlike past liberalisation battles, few people are cheering.

 The World Trade Organization's "trade facilitation" proposal - aimed at simplifying customs procedures - was meant to be something no country could seriously object to, except perhaps petty bureaucrats and corrupt border guards.